PokeJofeJr4th/DreamBerd-rs/README.md

 const var score = use(0)!
 ```

-In C, you can set (and get) signals with just one function:
+In DreamBerd, you can set (and get) signals with just one function:

 ```c
 const var score = use(0)!